Last updated on 2026-01-10

 Program overview

 The Bachelor of Science in Environmental Biology is an interdisciplinary program offered by the Faculty of Science, Applied Science, and Engineering at the University of New Brunswick.
-This program focuses on the intersection of human behavior, technology, and the biology of living organisms to address environmental challenges.
-Students will gain a comprehensive understanding of various aspects of environmental science, preparing them for a range of careers in this vital field.
+This program focuses on understanding environmental issues through the integration of human behavior, technology, and the biology of living organisms.
+Students will engage in a comprehensive study that prepares them to tackle complex environmental challenges, making it an ideal choice for those passionate about sustainability and ecological conservation.

 Program structure

-The Bachelor of Science in Environmental Biology is designed to provide students with a robust foundation in environmental science through a diverse curriculum.
-The program is structured as follows:
+The Bachelor of Science in Environmental Biology is designed to provide students with a robust foundation in various scientific disciplines.
+The program length is typically four years, allowing students to explore a wide range of subjects related to environmental science.

 Featured Experiences

-- Co-op opportunities may be available, allowing students to gain hands-on experience in the field.
+- Co-op opportunities that allow students to gain real-world experience in environmental settings.

 Career Options